 Tip #7 – Advertise – Only a bit

 I haven’t seen much B2B marketing success in online advertising.
-I don’t know, may be I’m ignorant.
+I don’t know, maybe I’m ignorant.

-However, I’ve seen many B2B companies spending on social media advertising to promote their content such as whitepapers, videos, case studies and blogs.
+However, I’ve seen many B2B companies spending on social media advertising to promote their content such as whitepapers, videos, case studies, and blogs.

-According to industry experts, to become more visible in listings on search engines and social media, companies will have to spend more on advertising in coming years.
+According to industry experts, to become more visible in listings on search engines and social media, companies will have to spend more on advertising in the coming years.

-But if your content is truly usable, valuable and shareable then it will get you virality, leads and conversions that no other advertising campaign will fetch you ever.
+But if your content is truly usable, valuable and shareable then it will get you virality, leads, and conversions that no other advertising campaign will fetch you ever.